estridge2014/d3_spring_2024/Homework 1/README.md

 -----------
 ### Data Source:

-Generate data by defining an array of arrays to use as X and Y coordinates for the scatterplot.
+Generate our data by defining an array of arrays to yse as the X and Y coordinates for our scatterplot.

 ```javascript
 // Define our dataset.